jeeliz/jeelizPupillometry/README.md

 ![Calm of fear experimental result](demos/warPeace/results/result_avg.png?raw=true "Calm of fear experimental result")

+This result was previously observed in [Snowden RJ, O’Farrell KR, Burley D, Erichsen JT, Newton NV, Gray NS.
+The pupil’s response to affective pictures: Role of image duration, habituation, and viewing mode.
+Psychophysiology.
+2016;53(8):1217-1223. doi:10.1111/psyp.12668.](doc/calmOrFear.pdf) : The pupil dilates when we feel fear.

 ## Specifications
 Here we describe how to use this library.
 You can take a look at the [light intensity demo](/demos/lightIntensity) to have a concrete example.